KitagawaPowa/az-vm-disk-encryption/README.md

 ARM_TENANT_ID
 ARM_CLIENT_ID
 ```
-These should be expressed as environment variables in your local machine and the variables are available at the time of a Terraform Apply run.
+These should be expressed as environment variables in your local machine and the variables must be available at the time of a Terraform Apply run.

 ### SSH connectivity